CPNV-ES/LiveCoding-Pokedash-Game/instructions/elements.md

 > getElement() -> return 'Boulder'

 ### Description
 Boulder is a movable element.
 You can push it but only if there is a Road behind.
-For example, you can't push a boulder if there is another boulder behind, or pokeball, or tree etc.
+For example, you can't push a boulder if there is another boulder behind, or objective, or tree etc.

 ## 6. Door
 ### Description